DeveloperZeeshu/React-Cart/README.md

 # React Cart

-This is a basic e-commerce application built with React and TypeScript.
+This is a basic e-commerce application built with **React** and **TypeScript**.
 Users can browse products, view details, filter and sort products by category and price, add items to the cart, and manage cart quantities.
-Cart state is persisted in localStorage.
+Cart state is persisted in **localStorage**.

 ---